Polyphony, unison and microtuning

-In both modes you can specify the number of unison voices.
+In all modes you can specify the number of unison voices.
 When using unison, multiple

 voices will be activated for each key that you play.
 Those voices will be panned from left to

-right, and can be slightly detuned relative to each other using the Spread parameter.
+right, and can be slightly detuned relative to each other using the Spread knob.

 Using unison will make you patches sound much more stereo and fat.
 Try it!

-The mono mode of FabFilter Twin 2 uses last-note priority, so the last key pressed
+- The mono mode uses last-note priority, so the last key pressed

 determines the frequency that you hear.
 When you release a key, the frequency slides back to